Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions: Related Work

 Our work is related to a rich body of studies on the applications of conversational AI or chatbots.
 For example, past studies have examined chatbots as a personal assistant~\cite{liao2018all}, intelligent tutor~\cite{graesser2005autotutor}, customer service agent~\cite{allen2001toward,xu2017new}, job interviewer~\cite{li2017confiding}, and worker's companion~\cite{williams2018supporting}.

 The HCI community has long been interested in the interaction benefits offered by conversational interfaces.
-The general consensus is that conversational interfaces offer several advantages over traditional WIMP (Windows, Icons, Menus, and Pointers) interfaces ~\cite{brennan1990conversation, luger2016like}.
+The general consensus is that conversational interfaces offer several advantages over traditional WIMP (Windows, Icons, Menus, and Pointers) interfaces \cite{brennan1990conversation, luger2016like}.
 First, conversational interfaces offer a natural and familiar way for users to express themselves, which in turn improves the usability of a system.
-Second, such interfaces are flexible and can accommodate diverse user requests without requiring users to follow a fixed path.
-Third, such interfaces are often personified and their anthropomorphic features could help attract user attention and gain user trust ~\cite{walkerhci1996}.
-Our work of adopting conversational agents for conducting surveys is inspired by these potential values.
-In particular, we hypothesize that conversational agents can potentially enhance and guide user engagement in a survey, which in turn improves the richness and quality of survey results.
+Second, such interfaces are flexible and can accommodate diverse user requests without requiring users to follow a fixed path \cite{traum2017computational}.
+Third, such interfaces are often personified and their anthropomorphic features could help attract user attention and gain user trust \cite{walkerhci1996}.

-Differing from existing works, we are exploring a new application of conversational AI for conducting surveys, which has its own set of unique challenges.
-For example, survey participants would not be as motivated or cooperative as job candidates who interact with a conversational AI agent ~\cite{li2017confiding, devault2014simsensei}.
-Neither would survey participants be as tolerant or patient as a student or an employee who interacts with an AI companion ~\cite{Xiao2019, williams2018supporting}.
-On the other hand, conversational interfaces are far from perfect and it is unknown how their shortcomings (e.g., failure to understand a user's input during a survey) might influence survey participants and survey results.
-Therefore, we hope to gauge the practical value of conversational interfaces for conducting surveys by comparing the effect of a chatbot survey with that of a traditional online survey in a real-world setting.
+Inspired by the potential advantages of conversational interfaces over WIMP-based user interfaces, our work investigates the use of conversational interfaces for conducting surveys.
+Differing from existing works on conversational interfaces, we are exploring a new application of conversational AI for conducting surveys, which has its own set of unique challenges.
+For example, survey participants would not be as motivated or cooperative as job candidates who interact with a conversational AI agent \cite{li2017confiding, devault2014simsensei}.
+Neither would survey participants be as tolerant or patient as a student or an employee who interacts with an AI companion \cite{Xiao2019, williams2018supporting}.

+Furthermore, conversational interfaces are far from perfect due to technical difficulties in processing user natural language expressions and managing diverse and complex conversation situations \cite{grudin2019chatbots, traum2017computational}.
+It is thus unknown how the shortcomings of conversational interfaces (e.g., failure to understand a user's input during a survey) might influence survey participants and survey results.
+Therefore, we hope to investigate whether and how conversational interfaces might bring in practical values to traditional survey practices, which use WIMP-based interfaces to elicit information.
+As the first step, we compare the holistic effect of a chatbot survey with that of a traditional online survey on survey participants and survey results in a real-world setting.